IDeATe Portal & Course Section Details

 SECTION C - LIFE IN THE DIGITAL FACTORY: SPATIAL STORYTELLING ABOUT COMPUTATIONAL LANDSCAPES

-In this section of Media Synthesis—part geographical research, part technological exploration, and part design studio—students explore a range of visualization tools and work in small teams to tell engaging, spatially rich stories for a multimedia atlas of the social, environmental, and political impacts of life in an era of ubiquitous computing.
+In this section of Media Synthesis—part geographical research, part technological exploration, and part design studio—students explore a range of visualization tools and work in small teams to tell engaging, spatially rich stories for a multimedia atlas about life in an era of ubiquitous computing.

 This course is newer IDeATe Portal Course open to students from all colleges.
 For students choosing to follow an IDeATe program it is an alternate entry into Immersive Technologies in Arts and Culture.